-H2theFuture is supported by a range of complimentary initiatives outside of EDA BBRC investment, including: 1) Louisiana Climate Initiative Action Plan (the only state NetZero plan in
+H3theFuture is supported by a range of complimentary initiatives outside of EDA BBRC

 Programmatic announcements will be staggered starting with the launch of H2NeXus (programming) as the centerpiece of the cluster immediately upon award (est. October 2022), including the H2N Industry, University, and Talent Councils.
 To accelerate industry participation, the coalition partners will announce H2Business Development shortly thereafter, including an overarching website and promotion campaign for the H2theFuture concept.
 H2Workforce will be the final programmatic rollout by Fall 2023.
-Construction projects will announce in the following sequence: H2P3 bunkering barge "christening" will occur late 2023 for immediate deployment and use; H2T University Testbeds will be installed by late 2024, followed by the grand opening of The NeXus Center (physical building).
+Construction projects will announce in the following sequence: H2P3 bunkering barge "christening" will occur late 2023 for immediate deployment and use; H2T University Testbeds will be installed by late 2024, followed by the grand opening of The NeXus Center (physical building) and H2Manufacturing - The Workshop.